walkeralicia/Anorexia_CNV_GWAS/README.md

 ﻿# Genome-wide CNV Association Study

- This Github contains a pipeline to conduct a genome-wide copy-number-variant association study (CNV-GWAS) and accompanies the article "Genome-wide CNV-association study in 7,414 individuals with anorexia nervosa".
+ This Github contains a pipeline to conduct a genome-wide copy-number-variant association study (CNV-GWAS) and accompanies the article "Genome-wide copy number variant association study with anorexia nervosa".

  # Citations

-If you use scripts from this Github please cite the article: ref (TBC).
+If you use scripts from this Github please consider citing the article: ref (TBC).

  # Pipeline